-Ariel Killick is an award-winning & nominated performance artist & workshop facilitator, working internationally between Scotland, the Republic of Ireland & Northern Ireland, pushing the boundaries in which the public and young people experience Scots Gaelic and Irish through a range of contemporary artforms, providing a very innovative, distinctive and enjoyable way to expose audiences to the language.
+Welcome to an Independent State of Happiness!
+Online home of Ariel Killick, an award-winning & nominated performance artist & workshop facilitator.
+Ariel works internationally between Scotland, the Republic of Ireland & Northern Ireland as a professional stiltwalker, as well as pushing the boundaries in which the public and young people experience Scots Gaelic and Irish through a range of contemporary artforms, providing a very innovative, distinctive and enjoyable way to expose audiences to the language.

 "I want to thank you for your stimulating and inspiring bilingual circus skill workshops, the kids thoroughly enjoyed the experience.
 It was a honour to have such talented artists at our Lá Spraoi."
 Sheena, Lá Spraoi/Summer Fun Day Organiser